axisgroup/design-process/2-Define/Methods/org-chart.md

+## Organization Chart

+#### What is it?
+This is a diagram that maps the people in an organization, the relationship between them and hierarchy in the organization.

+#### Why do you use it?
+To understand the relationship or hierarchy between the different roles involved in the project.

+#### When to do it?
 Requesting or drafting an org chart at the beginning of the process can be very helpful.
-The team can better understand the relationship or hierarchy between the different roles involved in the project.
+This can be either before or after the user interviews.

+#### How to do it?
+List the users and their roles.
+Draw the relationship between (for example, who reports to whom?) and orgranize them to start with the highest role going down to the lowest role.

+#### Examples

 ![Org Chart 1](/images/org-chart-1.png?raw=true "Org Chart 1")